USCGC Escanaba (WPG-77): Sinking of Escanaba

-At 0510 on 13 June, a large sheet of flame and dense smoke were seen rising from the Escanaba, though no explosion was heard by the other ships in the convoy.
+At 0510 on 13 June, a large sheet of flame and dense smoke were seen rising from Escanaba, though no explosion was heard by the other ships in the convoy.
 She sank at 0513, going down so quickly that she did not have time to send any distress signals.
 Storis and Raritan were ordered to investigate and rescue survivors while the rest of the convoy began zigzagging and steering evasive courses to avoid enemy submarines.
 Although Storis and Raritan were able to arrive on the scene within ten minutes, only two survivors and one body could be found.
-At 0715 the two vessels returned to the main body of the convoy, having rescued Boatswain's Mate 2nd Class Melvin A. Baldwin and Seaman 1st Class Raymond F. O'Malley Jr., and having found the body of LT Prause.
-The entire crew of 13 officers and 92 men was lost to the explosion or to rapid hypothermia in the 39 F water with the exception of Baldwin and O'Malley, whose survival was attributed to their soaked clothing having frozen their unconscious bodies to floating debris, which prevented them from following their shipmates to the bottom.
+At 0715 the two vessels returned to the main body of the convoy.
+The entire crew of 13 officers and 92 ratings was lost to the explosion or to rapid hypothermia in the 39 F water with the exception of the two sailors who were recovered and whose survival was attributed to their soaked clothing having frozen their unconscious bodies to floating debris, which prevented them from following their shipmates to the bottom.

 The exact cause of the explosion could not be determined at the time, but was commonly attributed to a torpedo fired by one of several U-boats which were in the area at the time.
 However, no U-boats claimed the kill, and, according to Browning, it is now considered more probable that the cutter was sunk by a drifting mine.